 • Coordination with Parallel State and City Processes

 The Teams’ research and experiences led to the development of more than 40 Design Opportunities – sites and concepts for interventions – which were presented to the public, as well as in detail to a Jury, the Research Advisory Group, Government Agencies, and the CDBG-DR Grantees.
 Incorporating feedback from those entities, HUD then selected 10 Design Opportunities to move forward to Stage 3.

 In Stage 3, guided by the Municipal Art Society, Regional Plan Association and Van Alen Institute, the teams developed and refined their selected Design Opportunities into implementable and fundable solutions.
 Working with coalitions of local stakeholders – including residents, nonprofit organizations, business owners, government and elected officials, and others – the teams held hundreds of small group meetings to achieve the level of specificity and detail needed to drive their ideas forward.

 From January to March, teams convened hundreds of small group meetings and more than 50 community workshops and outreach events throughout the region to share their proposals with the general public.
 These events included public programs organized by Van Alen Institute entitled “Scale it Up,” designed to make the teams’ proposals and the theme of resilience accessible and engaging to diverse audiences throughout the region.
 These events were held in Asbury Park, Bridgeport, Lower East Side, and Staten Island.

 April 2014 – TBD

-The resulting proposals will be evaluated by an expert jury, and winning design solutions may be able to be implemented with disaster recovery grants from the U.S. Department of Housing and Urban Development, as well as other sources of public and private- sector funding.
+The teams’ final proposals will be exhibited to the general public on April 3, and subsequently evaluated by an expert jury.
+Winning design solutions may be able to be implemented with disaster recovery grants from the U.S. Department of Housing and Urban Development, as well as other sources of public and private- sector funding.